Ser humano!!

 Ser Humano!!
-(English: Human Being!!) is the debut studio album by Chilean hip-hop group Tiro de Gracia, released on 1997 through EMI Odeon.
+(English: Human Being!!) is the debut studio album by Chilean hip-hop group Tiro de Gracia, released in 1997 through EMI Odeon.
 It was produced by Camilo Cintolesi and Patricio "Adonai" Loaiza, both members of the group, and Gaston "Cenzi" Gabarro, member of Chilean hip-hop group Makiza, the album features appearances from Camilo "Tea Time" Castaldi and Cristian "C-Funk" Moraga from Chilean band Los Tetas, Pedro Foncea, Quique Neira, Ema Pinto and Joe Vasconcellos.
 The project was recorded at Kostantinopla Studios in Santiago, owned by Carlos Cabezas from the band Electrodomésticos.
 The cover features a close-up to the faces of Juan Sativo and Lenwa Dura (members of the group), and was taken by Sebastián Domínguez, manager of Makiza.

 The album is considered as one of the albums that opened the door to hip-hop music in Chile, becoming one of the first releases of the genre of achieve commercial success in the country, specially with the lead single of the album, "El Juego Verdadero", one of the signature songs of the group.
 The Chilean edition of Rolling Stone included the album in their list of 50 Best Chilean Albums, placing it at number six.